Ex-Massey CEO's jury cannot decide, judge orders deliberations continue

-CHARLESTON, W.Va.
-(Reuters) - The federal jury weighing the fate of a former coal company executive charged in a deadly 2010 West Virginia mine blast said on Thursday it could not reach a decision, but the judge ordered jurors to keep trying.
+CHARLESTON, W.Va., Nov 19 (Reuters) - The federal jury weighing the fate of a former coal company executive charged in a deadly 2010 West Virginia mine blast said on Thursday it could not reach a decision, but the judge ordered jurors to keep trying.

 The jury statement came on the second day of deliberations in the U.S. District Court trial of former Massey Energy chief executive Don Blankenship.
 He faces charges over an explosion at the 2010 Upper Big Branch Mine that killed 29 people, the worst U.S. mine disaster in four decades.